 Flexibility at its best.
 Carrying and using these types of cables might be difficult sometimes.
 They might come apart or get damaged.
 But this particular RCA cable has got some copper braided shielding to make no compromise with the durability.

-Moreover, it also has a PVC jacket to further ensure quality.
+Moreover, just like any other coax cable, it also has a PVC jacket to further ensure quality.
 No matter how you twist it for indoor and outdoor use, you won’t be looking for a replacement anytime soon.

 Unlike cheaper ones, it comes with a PF insulator to make sure there is zero to minimal signal loss.
 So, the audio and video signal won’t get lost in the middle of playback.